pyxll/pyxll-jupyter/README.md

 *storage_path* can be set to an existing folder for the browser to save persistent storage data.
 By default this will be the Qt browser's default persistent storage path.

-*timeout* is the maximum number of seconds to wait for the Jupyter server process to start up.
+*timeout* is the maximum number of seconds of inactivity to wait for when starting the Jupyter server process.
 If you are getting timeout errors then increasing this may help.

 If *disable_ribbon* is set then the ribbon button to start Jupyter will not be shown, however Jupyter